rse-council/researchsoftware.org/CONTRIBUTING.md

 All content contributions to this repository are accepted under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 Note that by contributing, you accept that your content contributions are published under this license.

-"Insignificant" files such as configuration, template, theme-related, and meta files (such as this one) are licensed under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/deed.en).
+"Insignificant" files such as configuration, template, theme-related, and meta files (such as this one) are licensed under [CC0 1.0 Universal (CC0 1.0)
+Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/deed.en).
 By making contributions to such files, you accept that your contribution is licensed under this license.

 # How to report a bug or an issue